cdelabou/iets3.genjs/README.md

 However, having the following software may make things smoother as for the build script:
 - **Java 11** : used for compilation within gradle scripts (it needs *JAVA_HOME* environement variable to be set)
-- **Git** : cloning this repository (if you no not downloading it as a zip)
+- **Git** : cloning this repository (if you do not downloading it as a zip)
 - **MPS** : used for building the language on the command line

-**Note:** Java 11 is required because MPS use it, using another version generated artifacts do not work.
+**Note:** Java 11 is required because MPS use it, generated artifacts using another version do not work.
 A Java 11 distribution is sometimes packaged with MPS, so only specifying `mpsDir` can avoid extra download.

 ### Installation script
 Start by cloning the repository on your computer.